kumarsauravjha/author_profiling_nlp/README.md

 The project aims to model the author's age group based on the writing content, gender, and occupation.
 This is still an active area of research in Natural Language Understanding.
 We've also done a comparative analysis of static (GloVe 200) vs contextual embeddings (DistilBERT), to see its effect on the model performance (either classical ML models or Fully Connected Neural Networks).
 The pipeline involves text preprocessing, feature integration, and model training with early stopping for efficient and robust classification.
+**The entire code is a PyTorch modular implementation.
+Also, for enabling accelerated training, the modeling was done on the NVIDIA GeForce RTX 2060 employing CUDA toolkit. **
 ---

 ## **Table of Contents**